What Is a Circuit?

 Inductors

-Inductors, also known as coils or chokes, store energy in a magnetic field.
+Inductors (also known as coils or chokes) store energy in a magnetic field.
 They are vital in applications involving magnetic fields, such as transformers and motors.

-- Similarly, an inductor “resists” any sudden changes in current.
-In other words, the inductor, due to its build up of a magnetic field, does not allow the current to change its rate of flow.
+The oil slick resists any sudden changes in acceleration to the car as it drives over it.
+Similarly, an inductor resists any sudden changes in current.
+In other words, the inductor (due to its build up of a magnetic field) does not allow the current to change its rate of flow.

-- The oil slick in our racetrack analogy acts as the inductor in the circuit.
-The oil slick does not allow a race car to accelerate or slow down because of it being so slippery to the wheels of the car.
+The oil slick in our racetrack analogy acts as the inductor in the circuit.
+The oil slick does not allow a race car to accelerate or slow down because of it being so slippery to the tires of the car.
 The inductor does not allow the flow of current to deviate because of its magnetic field.

 Switches

-- Using our racetrack analogy, you can think of a switch as being the guy who waves the red and green racing flags.
+Using our racetrack analogy, you can think of a switch as being the guy who waves the red and green racing flags.
 The cars cannot go unless the flag guy is waving the green flag and the drivers know when to stop when he’s waving the red flag.

 Circuit Classifications